 All investigators should consult the list of participating ICs (shown below) as well as the IC staff listed as contacts to determine if an R03 application is appropriate.
 Investigators are strongly encouraged to consult with the appropriate NIH program administrator about their proposed research project during the concept development stage of the application.

 All R03 grant applications will be assigned to the ICs according to standard PHS referral guidelines and specific program interests.
-Applications that are assigned to an IC that does not participate in this program may be returned without review.There is also a list of ICs that do not accept unsolicited R03 applications.
+Applications that are assigned to an IC that does not participate in this program may not proceed to review.There is also a list of ICs that do not accept unsolicited R03 applications.
 Non-participating ICs might solicit other R03 applications using Requests for Applications (RFAs) or Program Announcements (PAs) to meet specific program needs.
 Information about such initiatives can be obtained in the NIH Guide for Grants and Contracts and by consulting with NIH staff.
 In some cases those announcements may specify different application characteristics, review criteria, and receipt dates

 Please email R031@mail.nih.gov